-6.5.3 Authentication with engine
+6.5.3 Authentication with the Delphix Engine

-All authentication with the Delphix Engine is done with the username and password of a engine administrator.
-There are two methods of storing these credentials with DCT.
-They can either be stored and encrypted on DCT itself or retrieved from a password vault.
-We recommend fetching the credentials from a vault.
-Currently only the HashiCorp vault is supported.
+All authentication with the Delphix Engine is done using the username and password of an Engine Administrator.
+There are two methods for storing these credentials with DCT:

+- 1. Stored and encrypted on DCT itself: Credentials are saved securely within DCT. - 2.
+Retrieved from a password vault: Credentials are fetched from an external vault.
+Currently, only the HashiCorp vault is supported.